p4-mapreduce

 .

-To start off the Mapping Stage, the Master scans the input directory and divides the input files into several partitions.
-Each partition (a group of files) will be a new_worker_task
+The Manager scans the input directory and divides the input files into several partitions.
+Each partition (a group of files) will be a new_map_task

 .

-First, the master sorts the input files by name and divides them into num_mappers
+First, the Manager sorts the input files by name and divides them into num_mappers

 partitions using round robin.
 Here’s an example with num_mappers=4